gamemanual0/gm0/source/docs/drivetrains/index.rst

    breakage.**
 4. **Traction/Pushing Power**: While this feature is often overemphasized, it is still very important.
-   Pushing power describes drivetrain’s ability to endure defense/engage in defense.
+   Pushing power describes a drivetrain’s ability to endure defense/engage in defense.
    Many factors affect the pushing power of a drivetrain, including wheel type, motor gearing, and overall weight of the robot.